Palam: Economy

-Old Mehrauli road contains many eateries like Mahadeva Sweets and Snacks, Standard Sweets, etc. There are grocery stores such as Big Mart.
-All daily essentials are available in the market.
+Palam's market is quite famous with over 1,000 shops.
+Many shops are located on the Palam Main Road, Ram Chowk, Syndicate Market, Dada Chhatri Wala Marg, Old Mehrauli Road, 60 ft. road.

 Culture

-Palam's culture is diverse and includes many temples, the biggest and oldest of which is Dada Dev Mandir, worshiped as the gram devta (village god) of the 12 villages of Palam, Shahbad, Bagdola, Nasirpur, Bindapur, Dabri, Asalatpur, Untkala, Matiala, Baprola, Poothkala and Nangalraya.
+Palam's culture is diverse and includes many temples, the biggest and oldest of which is Dada Dev Mandir, worshiped as the gram devta (village god) of the 12 villages, Palam, Shahbad, Bagdola, Nasirpur, Bindapur, Dabri, Asalatpur, Untkala, Matiala, Baprola, Poothkala and Nangalraya.
 Established in Vikram Samvant 781 or 838 AD, after a dream made Saints Dada Dev and Jaidev transport a stone north from Tonk in Rajasthan, the temple complex is huge and is spread over eight acres.
 Devotees believe in seeking the blessings of Dada Dev before starting any new venture.
-All the year around pilgrims come to the temple to offer prayers and to seek fulfillment of their wishes.
+All the year around pilgrims come to the temple to offer prayers and to seek fulfilment of their wishes.
 Many festivals are celebrated here in great joy, particularly Janmastmi (Krishnastmi).

 The Palam Mosque is the only surviving building of Babur's reign in Delhi.
-It is recognized for its Sanskrit inscription and for having been visited by Ibn Battuta.
+It is recognised for having been visited by Ibn Battuta.
 According to an inscription in mixed Arabic and Persian prose on the northern arch of its central compartment, it was built by one Ghazanfar in 935 AH (1528–29).

 Palam also boasts a Toilet Museum and an Air Force Museum.

 Transport

-Palam has a well-established transportation infrastructure.
-It is well connected to other parts of Delhi by Roads.
-Palam is connected to other States by air, rail and road.